czbiohub-sf/GenoPrimer/README.md

 python GenoPrimer.py --csv input/example.csv --type "short"
 ```
 Notes:
-(1) During first-time run, the program will download the human genome and generate Blast databases
+(1) During first-time run, the program will download the human genome and generate Bowtie databases
-(2) In some OS, It may be required to grant permission to Blast excutables, for example:
+(2) In some OS, It may be required to grant permission to Bowtie executables, for example:
 ```
-chmod a+xX bin/ncbi-blast-2.12.0+-x64-linux/bin/*
+chmod a+xX bin/bowtie-1.3.1-linux-x86_64/*
 ```

 ### Helper script